How to open an SRT file

 That flexibility also means you can fix small issues yourself if you need to adjust text or timing before delivery.

-SRT is simple once you know the workflow
+SRT is simple once you know what it is for

 If you already have the subtitle file, most of the work is just choosing the right player, editor, or text tool for your task.